Promotional merchandise

 Promotional merchandise are products branded with a logo or slogan and distributed at little or no cost to promote a brand, corporate identity, or event.
-Such products, which are often informally called promo products, swag (mass nouns), tchotchkes, or freebies (count nouns), are used in marketing and sales.
+Such products, which are often informally called promo products, swag (mass nouns), or freebies (count nouns), are used in marketing and sales.
+Often they are of the tchotchke type.
 They are given away or sold at a loss to promote a company, corporate image, brand, or event.
 They are often distributed as handouts at trade shows, at conferences, on sales calls (that is, visits to companies that are purchasing or might purchase), and as bonus items in shipped orders.
 They are often used in guerrilla marketing campaigns.
+Ones for video games are often called feelies.